 - This post contains affiliate links.
 Read more here.

 As the seasons change, so does your dog’s skin.
+Winter brings chapped, frosty paws.
 Springtime can bring seasonal allergies, accompanied by itchy eyes and paws.
-In summer, air conditioning can dry their sensitive noses.
-And of course, winter brings chapped, frosty paws.
+And in summer, air conditioning can dry out sensitive noses.

-Unfortunately, you can’t just use your own lotion on the dog because human moisturisers may contain harmful chemicals and ingredients.
-Dogs are likely to lick topical treatments off of their noses and paws, so any skin-soothing product you use has to be 100% dog-safe.
+Unfortunately, you can’t just use human lotions on canines because they may contain harmful chemicals and ingredients.
+Plus, dogs are likely to lick topical treatments off of their noses and paws, so any skin-soothing product you use has to be 100% dog-safe.

 Any skin-soothing product you use has to be 100% dog-safe.